mcqq1/SSL-logs-analysis/README.md

 2. ```run_server.py```
   This script activates the server (the one who sends urls fetched via certstream to client.).
 When runned with client activated, it should print current url it is sending.
 3. ```scan.py```
   This is a helper script.
 It's just a simple Virus Total API integration, to further verificate potential phishing websites.
+If you wish to use it, you need to generate your own Virus Total API key via their official website https://docs.virustotal.com/reference/overview.
+We recommend parsing the API key via .env file and python-dotenv module.